MakerSeldon/SimpleOpenVentilator/System/Lessons/README.md

 Weight required for squashing and thin laminate flexed and bounced too much.

+## Valving
+Now that we had pressure control, measurement capability, and an accumulator.
+It was time to move to controlling the accumulator.
+We initially checked basic functionality with manual valves.
+Turning them one at a time to see results.
+We had positive outcome.
+It was time for electrically controlled valves.

+We examined a multitude of possibilities.
+* Our goto was Grainger for industrial WOG (Water, Oil, Gas) valves, but with a cost over
+$100 each that was going to bust the budget.
+* Irrigation valves were a possibility, but they are gear driven ball valves.
+They are not potable water safe, and they are too slow.
+* New touch valves for kitchen sinks, but the cost was prohibitive again.

+One of our engineers was driving when the spotted an appliance repair shop.
+The shop had a generic Hot/Cold water valve for a dishwasher.
+We bought a couple of used ones and a new one for experimentation.
+The valves have a garden hose fittings on the input side and a clamp bib on the output.

+We installed one and checked basic flow.
+It worked.
+Later we would find out that some valves have check valves that that have to be drilled out.
+But more importantly the valve are directional.
+Input must come in garden side and out crimp side.

+We also found later that we needed both Hot and Cold to get enough flow to operate the system.
+Basic functionality was checked by manually plugging and unplugging the power to each valve.
+We quickly moved to electrical control.

+# Electrical Control system
 ---
 ## Initial Build
 The initial build started with the hypothesis that assisted breathing can't be